LidorLevi123/miss-books/README.md

-CRUD application which manages a book entity. - Built with Vue.js
+CRUD application which manages a book entity - Built with Vue.js